 So while you need good advisors, you need to have the sophistication to filter and use the best of your advisors.

 This means you’ve got to invest the time, energy, and money to master the skill of managing your own net worth.

 I’ve watched a number of business owners spend 10 years building a multi-million business, then through dumb investment decisions they lose much or all the money they had made with their businesses.

-If you want my specific model on how to build your business and your wealth in lock step with each other then join me at Wealth Retreat 2015 on May 30th on the Gold Coast.
+If you want my specific model on how to build your business and your wealth in lock step with each other then join me at Wealth Retreat 2018 on the Gold Coast from June 9th.